 Hemp seeds are extremely high in omega-3s, complete protein, and fiber.
 They are wonderful mood enhancers, and they promote relaxation and happiness in the body.
 As most people know, hemp is not the same as marijuana and contributes to drug-like properties to the body.
 It is one of the top vegan foods promoted by Julia Ross, a medical doctor and expert in natural brain health and depression relief through dietary therapy; she is also the author of the best-selling book, The Mood Cure that tackles natural relief for depression through diet and proper supplementation.
 Hemp is also one of the richest sources of magnesium and iron that are critical to healthy brain function, and one of the best for improving dopamine production in the body without chemicals or stimulants.

-Walnuts are another amazing food for your brain—they even look like brains if you take a close peek!
+Walnuts are another amazing food for your brain.
 Walnuts are the only nut to contain traceable amounts of omega-3 fatty acids, and they’re high in magnesium as well.
 They also decrease inflammation in the brain that can interfere with a healthy mood and contribute to healthy cholesterol levels often affected by those with depression.
 Walnuts are even helpful for inducing melatonin in the body which can help you sleep, and they naturally prevent sugar cravings when eaten in place of sweets.
 Enjoy 1/4 cup a day to benefit the most.
 Walnut butter is another option that provides the same benefits.

 And don’t forget…